MOderkerk/securefiletransfersuite/README.md

 command| description | parameter
 ----|----|----
-OPEN|opens the connection to the sftp server | serveraddress (same as in the credential file) and port DOWN| downloads a file from the server to a local file | absolute path of the sourcefile , absolute path to the local file to save
+OPEN |opens the connection to the sftp server | serveraddress (same as in the credential file) and port DOWN | downloads a file from the server to a local file | absolute path of the sourcefile , absolute path to the local file to save
-UP| uploads a local file to the remote server | absolute path of the sourcefile , absolute path to the local file to save DIR/ execute dir command of the given path | path to folder to show CLOSE| close the connection
+UP | uploads a local file to the remote server | absolute path of the sourcefile , absolute path to the local file to save DIR | execute dir command of the given path | path to folder to show CLOSE | close the connection

 Example:
 > OPEN;LOCALHOST;22